On Realistic Target Coverage by Autonomous Drones: Implementing Argus

 \textit{A Client Module} is the mobile camera component of the system.
 We choose a quadcopter platform for its low-cost, small size, and maneuverability even in small spaces.
 In particular, we use the Parrot AR.Drone 2.0 \cite{krajnik2011ar} which is equipped with an ARM processor running an embedded Linux 2.6.32 BusyBox.
 The Parrot AR.
-Drone 2.0 is also equipped two cameras: a front 720p camera with a 93$^\circ$ lens and a vertical QVGA camera with a 64$^\circ$ lens.
+Drone 2.0 is also equipped with two cameras: a front 720p camera with a 93$^\circ$ lens and a vertical QVGA camera with a 64$^\circ$ lens.
 We mainly use the front camera in our experiments.
 We allow the client to add as many sensors as needed which can help obtain more surveillance information (e.g., depth sensors) or better navigate the drone (e.g., accelerometers).
-To this end, we use an External Processing Unit (EPU) which collects recorded video from the camera and sensory readings from external sensors.
+To this end, we use an External Processing Unit (EPU) which collects recorded video from the camera and sensory readings from the external sensors.
 Communication between the drone and the EPU is performed over Wi-Fi.

-For the EPU, we use Intel Edison which is an ultra-small computing device powered by an Atom system-on-chip (SoC) dual-core CPU at $500 MHz$ and 1 GB RAM.
+For the EPU, we use Intel Edison which is an ultra-small computing device powered by an Atom system-on-chip dual-core CPU at 500~$MHz$ and 1~$GB$ RAM.
 Intel Edison has integrated Wi-Fi, Bluetooth, 50 multiplexed GPIO interfaces, and runs Yocto Linux.
+The EPU is powered by a Battery Block.
 Additional sensors are hardwired into the EPU using an Arduino block.
 We use an Inertial Measurement Unit (IMU) as the external sensor in this setup.
 The IMU improves the autonomous navigation of drones by providing finer grain yaw angles to help with drone orientation.
-The EPU is powered by a Battery Block.
-We attach the EPU on top and close to the center of gravity of the drone.
-This location avoids affecting the balance and stability of the vehicle.
-Another benefit of mounting EPUs on quadcopters is the extra processing power and the added processing flexibility they offer.
+Another benefit of mounting EPUs on quadcopters is the extra processing power and added flexibility they offer.
 We can install our own drivers, operating systems, integrated sensors, and overcome the typical closed-nature restriction of off-the-shelf quadcopters.
+We attach the EPU on top and close to the center of gravity of the drone to avoid disturbing the balance and stability of the vehicle.
 The EPU setup is shown in Figure \ref{fig:edi-setup}.